soniasheth/EECE2140-FinalProject-BrickBreaker/README.md

 - getting the ball to move consistently within the pop up window
 - getting the paddle to move with key inputs
 - ending the game when the ball misses the paddle
+- drawing the paddle, ball, and bricks.
+Making it visual!

 Medium Priority Features:
 - giving the user 3 tries to get all the bricks